Most frequent questions about Doornrand Hunting Safaris

 - The issuing of temporary import permits is free of charge at the port of entry.
 Do not tip or pay any SAPS Officer for this service.

 The payment of your accommodation will serve as your deposit.
-Any game hunted during your stay can be paid for via EFT at the end of your stay.
+Any game hunted during your stay can be paid for via Credit Card; EFT or Cash at the end of your stay.

 Most recent prices are available on request.